Latest Insights/Back to Generator

 Get Protected in Under 20 Minutes

 Every document above can be generated for free.
 A lawyer would charge $500–$2,000 for this package.
-You can do it yourself in under 20 minutes.
-Start with the NDA Generator — it's the document freelancers need most urgently.
+You can put the basics in place yourself in under 20 minutes.
+Start with the NDA Generator if client confidentiality is your biggest worry, or the Privacy Policy Generator if you already have a live site collecting data.